Ascorbic Acid / Vitamin C

 What is Vitamin C?

 Ascorbic Acid (Vitamin C) is an essential vitamin that is well known for its effects on the immune system.
 It has a natural sour taste and is commonly used in candy to add a sour taste.
 When it is ingested, it instantly goes to work circulating through all of the watery areas of the human body (once it has been absorbed into the intestines, of course) and from there, helps in the fortification of Collagen while acting as an antioxidant during the trip.
 It also assists in the repair of damaged tissue, and in helping to maintain healthy levels of Collagen.
 Vitamin C also has a host of other general uses.
+This product is a granular powder.

 Vitamin C is an essential vitamin and is well known for working well with other enzymes and solutions.
 It assists the body in building new tissue and helps fortify the immune system.
 It can help strengthen collagen and assists in synthesizing carnitine & helping to support healthy metabolism.
 It also helps fortify the teeth and bones.
 Vitamin C is known for its antioxidant properties, and it supports cardiovascular health.